nr053/ECG-peak-detection/README.md

 ```
 ### Output
 A dataframe containing the inputs and outputs from the model are saved in "set_dict.csv".
-"ecg" contains the raw ECG data
-"label" contains the ground truth index of beat positions
+The "ecg" column contains the raw ECG data, the "label" column contains the ground truth index of beat positions and the
-"pred_position" contains the index of beat positions output by the model
+"pred_position" contains the index of beat positions output by the model.

 An overview of the model performance is saved in "table_summary.csv".